MomsFriendlyDevCo/Testa/README.md

 4. `beforeEach()` / `afterEach()` are anti-patterns and should not be supported - especially when we are doing things in parallel.
 5. Give reasons when using `.skip()` - why can't we say _why_ a test was skipped?
 6. `chai` / `expect()` should ship as standard - yes choice is nice but if thats what everyone uses anyway...
+7. Tests should support sub-stages (see `TestaContext.stage()`) to clearly denote where in a long-running or complex test we are up to
+8. Tests should be able to easily dump information for inspection without just spewing to the console (see `TestContext.dump()`)